Pseudobatos prahli: Life History

 While it could be due to fishing in the area, one interesting fact about the gorgona guitarfish is the possible sex segregation behavior.
 Frequent among elasmobranchs, females are primarily found in one area, and males are found in another.

 The Rhinobatidae, the family of guitarfish, partake in matrotrophy through uterine milk, where the embryo feeds on yolk and then indirect absorption of other fluids, supplemented by the mother.
 P. prahli females are larger than males when sexual maturity is reached, have a gestation period of 12 months, and give live birth around March.
-Their offspring are estimated to be 22.5 cm long, but the individuals in that particular study were smaller then average, and so average offspring may be bigger.
+Their offspring are estimated to be 22.5 cm long, but the individuals in that particular study were smaller than average, and so average offspring may be bigger.

 Conservation Status

 Pseudobatos prahli is listed as vulnerable in the redlist.
 One challenge is the fish's fecundity- it has the lowest biological productivity of the Pseudobatos family, as well as the fact that it is hunted for its meat in Mexico.
 For Pacific guitarfish in general, there has been a 30-49% decrease in population over the past 15 years.
 They are primarily caught by artisanal fisheries, meaning small scale, low-tech fisheries, and are referred to by "guitarra".
 In 2012, Mexico instilled a ban on elasmobranch fishing from the months of May through August, in an effort to conserve the fish.

 Typically, studies focus on sharks in a higher trophic level, due to their commercial and ecological importance.
 Smaller elasmobranch predators are understudied, despite their vital location in the trophic scale and indirect habitat alteration.